hascheel/ng-material-tic-tac-toe-example/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Further reading

+This project is inspired by a a tutorial at Okta's blog: https://developer.okta.com/blog/2020/01/21/angular-material-login.